GowthamiGK/api-challenge/README.md

 `GET /users/{userId}`

 - [ ] This route should return information about a user.
 The response should be in the same format as the `/users/self` route.
 - [ ] Only admin users should be able to read from this route.
 All other requests should receive a 401 unauthorized response.
+This is the same as for the `/roles` route.

+You can add to the test snippets for this endpoint in `/test/user.crud.spec.js`.

 ## Additional information